cloudflare/cloudflare-docs/content/cache/concepts/cache-control.md

 `Cache-Control` directives in the HTTP response from your origin server provide specific [caching instructions](https://datatracker.ietf.org/doc/html/rfc7234) to intermediary services like Cloudflare.

 With the Origin Cache Control feature enabled, `Cache-Control` directives present in the origin server's response will be followed as specified.
-For example, if the response includes a `max-age` directive of 3600 seconds, Cloudflare will cache the resource for that duration before checking the origin server again for updates.
+For example, if the response includes a `max-age` directive of 3,600 seconds, Cloudflare will cache the resource for that duration before checking the origin server again for updates.

-Using Cloudflare's [Cache Rules](/cache/how-to/cache-rules/) allows users to either augment or override an origin server's `Cache-Control` headers or [default policies](/cache/concepts/default-cache-behavior/) set by Cloudflare.
+Cloudflare's [Cache Rules](/cache/how-to/cache-rules/) allows users to either augment or override an origin server's `Cache-Control` headers or [default policies](/cache/concepts/default-cache-behavior/) set by Cloudflare.

 In the following sections, we will provide more details regarding: